Adal-Bero/BSI-GS-Benutzerdefinierte-Edition23-OSCAL/src/symbiotic-coding-brief.md

 Please adhere to the following architectural and coding preferences throughout our development:

+**0. Our Communication Protocol**
+*   **Add Commit message to your answer** The start of your answer must be in this format: "Case: (summary of my prompt, long enough to understand the gist) \n---\nDixie: (summary of your answer, long enough to understand the gist and include important details)
+*   **Brief Explanation** of the whys and why nots of the code you generated or changed

 **1. Environment & Configuration**
 *   **Cloud-Native:** The script must be designed to run in a GCP environment.
 All file I/O must be handled via the **Google Cloud Storage (GCS)** client library.
 *   **Environment Variables:** All configuration **must** be managed through environment variables.
 There should be no hardcoded configuration values.
 The script must validate their presence on startup.
 Our standard variables are: